 The dynamic task scheduling takes the scheduling decisions during the runtime of task execution.
 It mainly considers the resource requirement, availability of resources, interprocess and inter-node traffic, energy efficiency, and more.
-It also supports task migration which is based on the status of the cluster resources and the workload of an application.
-Some of the most popular dynamic task scheduling examples are resource-aware scheduling, energy-aware scheduling and deadline-aware scheduling.
-The dynamic task scheduling is mainly aimed to efficiently utilize the resources, minimize the consumption of energy and complete the jobs within their deadline respectively.
+It provides the support for migrating the task based on the availability of cluster nodes and workload of an application.
+Resource-aware scheduling, energy-aware scheduling, and deadline-aware scheduling are some of the most popular dynamic task scheduling algorithms.
+It is mainly aimed to utilize the resources effective, minimize the consumption of energy, and complete the jobs within their deadline respectively.

-Boyang et al. [21] proposed a resource-aware task scheduling mechanism known as R-Storm which considers both the soft and hard constraints such as CPU, bandwidth, and memory respectively.
-Consequently, the task scheduling problem is designed as a Quadratic Multiple 3-Dimensional Knapsack problem to balance these three constraints.
+Boyang et al. [21] proposed a resource-aware task scheduling mechanism known as R-Storm which considers both the soft and hard constraints such as number of processing units, bandwidth, and memory respectively.
+Consequently, the task scheduling is designed as a Quadratic Multiple 3-Dimensional Knapsack problem to balance these three constraints.
 Their proposed task scheduling algorithm considers inter-rack, inter-node, inter-process, and intra-process communication.
 Lena Mashayekhy et al. [22] proposed a framework for improving the energy efficiency of MapReduce based big data applications by modeling the energy-aware scheduling as an Integer Programming model and satisfies the Service Level Agreement (SLA).
 They proposed two heuristic energy-aware MapReduce algorithms namely, EMRSA-I and EMRSA-II.
-The first one calculates the energy consumption rate based on the minimum ratio of energy consumption and processing time of tasks when executing on a particular slot and the latter one calculates the energy consumption rate based on the average ratio of energy consumption and processing time of tasks when executing on a particular slot respectively.
+The first one computes the energy consumption rate which is based on the minimum ratio of energy consumption and processing time of tasks when executing on a particular slot and the latter one computes which is based on the average ratio of energy consumption and processing time of tasks when executing on a particular slot respectively.
 Their proposed algorithms consider the energy efficiency differences of cluster resources and deadline parameter to determine the placement of tasks into the cluster resources.